DPGAlliance/dpg-resources/README.md

 ### Security
 [The OWASP Foundation](https://owasp.org/) works to improve the security of software through its community-led open source software projects, hundreds of chapters worldwide, tens of thousands of members, and by hosting local and global conferences.

+### Legal guides
+[An introducation](https://opensource.guide/legal/) to the legal implications of open source from Open Source Guides and GitHub.

 ### Accessibility guidelines